joshbegley/nyt-latest/README.md

 `The phrase has become ubiquitous online as a way to celebrate life’s small pleasures — at least until “it’s so over.”`\
 https://nytimes.com/2024/04/16/style/we-are-so-back-meme.html

-**Mayor in Brussels Tries to Shut Down Conservative Conference**\
+**‘Canceled’ for Protesting Cancel Culture, Europe’s Right-Wingers Rejoice**\
-`Mayor Emir Kir gave no explanation of why he thought it necessary to try to stop the gathering from taking place, other than saying he wanted to “guarantee public safety.”`\
+`A mayor in Brussels gave no explanation of why he thought it necessary to try to stop the gathering from taking place, other than saying he wanted to “guarantee public safety.”`\
 https://nytimes.com/2024/04/16/world/europe/brussels-conversative-conference-emir-kir.html